 The Mexico delegation opened in 1998, becoming a regional delegation in 2002.
-It strengthens the capacities of the region's National Societies; works with them to meet the needs of violence-affected people, including those in Panama affected by the conflict in Colombia, and vulnerable migrants; monitors detainees' conditions; and endeavours to ascertain the fate of missing persons, particularly in Guatemala.
+It strengthens the capacities of the region's National Societies; works with them to meet the needs of violence-affected people, including those in Panama affected by the conflict in Colombia, and vulnerable migrants; monitors detainees' conditions; and endeavours to ascertain the fate of missing persons.
 It helps integrate IHL into armed forces' doctrine and into academic curricula, and human rights norms applicable to the use of force into the doctrine, training and operations of security forces.
 The delegation hosts the regional advisory service on IHL.

 BUDGET IN KCHF

-Protection 5,155
+Protection 6,368

-Assistance 1,255
+Assistance 3,336

-Prevention 2,722
+Prevention 2,978

-Cooperation with National Societies 1,043
+Cooperation with National Societies 1,091

 General -

-Total 10,174
+Total 13,774

-Of which: Overheads 621
+Of which: Overheads 841

 PERSONNEL

-Expatriates 16
+Expotriotoo 22

-National staff (daily workers not included) 60
+Expatriates 23